jeffreyczh/miniInfo/README.md

 ##Details

-This is a simple-to-use information book and you can save contacts and their address to this book.
+This is a easy-to-use information book and you can save contacts and their address to this book.
 You can also save your User Name --- Password pairs so that you don't need to remember those information of different accounts anymore.
 Data is encrypted for storage.
 The data is portable which enables you to carry and import the data to any machines with this app installed.

 The project is built on the top of [Node-Webkit](https://github.com/rogerwang/node-webkit) to allows the app, which is written in HTML and JavaScript, to run on different platform as a desktop app.
 [Node.js](http://nodejs.org/) in this project is used for accessing the local file system and encryption/decryption.
 [AngularJS](https://angularjs.org/) is applied for MVC implementation.